Skip to main content

 Digital empowerment incorporates actions so that all children, including those in vulnerable situations, acquire the necessary skills and competences to make sound choices and express themselves in the online environment safely and responsibly.

 • In 2020, a new subject called Digital Culture was introduced in the National Core Curriculum instead of Informatics.
-It is a compulsory subject from 3rd to 11th grade.
-One dedicated aim of Digital Culture is to give such skills and strengthen pupils’ awareness of being a conscious computer and internet user as an individual and as a member of the society.
+It is a compulsory subject from the 3rd to the 11th grade.
+One dedicated aim of Digital Culture is to give such skills and strengthen pupils’ awareness of being a conscious computer and internet user as an individual and as a member of society.

 • The assessment of digital culture is currently in development as a part of the National Assessment of Basic Competences (which has been administered in digital format since the 2021/2022 school year).
 The new measurement area is focusing on the digital skills of pupils.